Mattress Testing: How We Test and Score

 Shipping & Returns

-Mattresses receive points for free shipping and full refunds without additional fees.
+Mattresses receive points for free shipping, free return pickup, and full refunds without additional fees.
 Mattresses also receive points for being shipped in a box for added convenience.

 Warranty